redbrick/rb-ldap/README.md

    Cian Butler <butlerx@redbrick.dcu.ie>

 COMMANDS:
-     generate, g  generate list for uservhost macro search       Search ldap for user
      add, a           Add user to ldap
+     generate, g      generate list for uservhost macro renew, r         renew a LDAP user
+     reset            reset a users password
+     search, s        Search ldap for user
-     help, h      Shows a list of commands or help for one command
+     update, u, edit  Update a user in ldap help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --user value, -u value  ldap user, used for authentication (default: "cn=root,ou=ldap,o=redbrick")